SymphonyPlatformSolutions/symphony-ui-toolkit/docs/contributing.md

 - Components are all prefixed by tk- followed by component name, example:
   _tk-button_
+- As all components follow BEM convention the following rules apply:
   - Variants of the component should use -- notation, example:
     _tk-button--primary_
+  - Subcomponents of a main component should append their name after two underscores, example: _tk-dialog\_\_body_
 - Atomic components (buttons, inputs) should go under atoms directory while composed ones (input group) should go under molecules
 - All components should implement light AND dark theme for this use static colors palette (variables/colors/statics) and theme accessors to be used in your component (variables/themes/accessors)

+## Documentation

+Documenting every component is very important for UItoolkit and it's done using storybook.
+Every separate story should represent a use case of the component

 ## Pull requests